 The spindle should have a sharp taper at the top (almost like a pencil) and a much smaller, bowl like, one at the bottom so that the friction is generated between the spindle and the hearth and not the spindle and the bearing block.

 A sharp taper at the top also means that as wood is worn away during the process of bowing, there is still less wood in contact at the top of the spindle and thus less friction..

 The bearing block is best made from standing deadwood.
 The diameter is dependent on the size of your hand; the bearing block should sit comfortably in your palm.
 I tend to use a dense wood for the bearing block, so something like hornbeam is ideal.

 The ember pan can be taken from an off cut produced when making the hearth, just make sure that it is bone dry.

 The table below categorises various wood in terms of their relative ease to make an ember when used as the hearth board.
 Feel free to disagree with this (in fact, please add your thoughts in the comments section below), but it is based on our experience.
 Also note that this list is far from exhaustive.

 |Horse chestnut||Western Red Cedar||Hawthorn|

-Here’s a video we made back in the spring of 2012.
+Here’s a video we about how to make a fire by friction set, made back in the spring of 2012.
 It covers making a spindle and hearth board from a piece of sycamore and also shows me bedding in that same set.
 I cover posture and bedding in the set in more detail in Part 2 of this article.
 Note that the spindle I make in the video is much bigger in diameter than what I make now, I’m always fine tuning how I do things.

 If you want to join us to learn fire by friction, then take a look at our Institute for Outdoor Learning course.
 You can find loads of photos from this course, plus all our others, on our Facebook page.